With Brexit happening against Scotland’s will, under a Tory Government Scotland did not elect, what does the next few years look like for Scotland?

 This all leaves a rather unappetising aspect in the shape of one party in particular.
 Very few Tories are Scottish – and the Tories are now holding the baby known as Brexit.

-With no meaningful prospect of success in Scottish elections, the Tories will deal with Scotland as they think the English would demand – because English voters do matter to them, and particularly the more jingoistic English with whom Tories are now firmly aligned.
+With no meaningful prospect of success in Scottish elections, the Tories may deal with Scotland as they think the English would demand – because English voters matter more to them than Scottish voters.

-There is almost no prospect of the Tories seeking to meet the SNP half way, or trying to find a new path for Scotland within the Union.
-Instead, it will likely take a more belligerent approach by simply ignoring Scotland and playing to English jingoism regarding rebellious Scots.
+There is almost no prospect of the Tories seeking to meet the SNP half way, or trying to find a new path for Scotland within the Union if that proves true.
+Instead, it will likely take a more belligerent approach by simply ignoring Scotland and playing to English ideas about rebellious Scots.

-If so, it is hard to see how other parties will counter growing resentment at the status quo as the UK government throws verbal and policy grenades at Scotland.
-But those other parties must, and will, surely try – even while the SNP holds the strongest hand at present.
+If so, other parties will need to counter growing resentment at the status quo as the UK government throws verbal and policy grenades at Scotland.